Shou Sugi Ban 101 – Nakamoto Forestry

 In terms of the manufacturing process, we:

-• Use kilns have afterburner engineering to minimize natural gas consumption
+- Use kilns that have afterburner engineering to minimize natural gas consumption

 Ocean freight is the most energy-efficient method of cargo transportation.
-We can beat North American mills on carbon footprint since they’re trucking in logs from farther away and transporting cants from mill to mill and selling through tiered distribution.
+We can beat North American mills on carbon footprint since they’re trucking in logs from farther away and transporting cants (partially sawn logs) from mill to mill and selling through tiered distribution.

-Additionally we are the only shou sugi ban mill that we are aware of that has made the effort to become sustainability certified (under strict PEFC chain of custody parameters), have carbon footprints calculated for all of our products, and offer a Environmental Product Declaration for all of our products.
+As far as we know, we are the only yakisugi mill that has made the effort to become sustainability certified (under strict PEFC chain of custody parameters), have carbon footprints calculated for all of our products, and offer a Environmental Product Declaration for all of our products.
 The effort and expense for this array of data and compliance simply does not pencil out in the lumber business and can only be explained by authentic environmentalist credibility.

 Check out our wood siding sustainability page for the full scoop on this topic.